bgctw/REddyProc/cran-comments.md

 "checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
     ‘REddyProcExamples’"
-REddyProcExamples is on purpose and not detritus
+REddyProcExamples is there on purpose: It is created on a first call to getExamplePath(exampleId) and then reused by several tests.